Macedonia, Ohio

 Macedonia is a city in northern Summit County, Ohio, United States.
 The population was 12,168 at the 2020 census.
-It is a suburb of the Akron metropolitan area.
+It is a suburb in the Akron metropolitan area.

 History

 The city's name is said to derive from a small joke among divinity students at Western Reserve College, which in the early 19th century was in Hudson, Ohio.
 The students, who were called upon to preach in the small hamlet 6 mi to the north, recalled Acts 16:10: "...we sought to go to Macedonia, concluding that the Lord had called us to preach the gospel to them."